New Poll Shows Bernie Sanders Leading Donald Trump By Widest Margin Of 2020 Candidates

 In addition to the SurveyUSA poll, recent polls show Sanders beating Trump in Michigan, Pennsylvania, and Wisconsin — all wing states Trump won in 2016.

-Sanders’ rise has also caught the attention of Barack Obama and his allies, who are reportedly distressed at the Medicare for All advocate’s surge but don’t know what to do about it.
-The former president has reportedly said he would intervene in the Democratic primary to prevent Sanders from winning if need be.
+The Vermont senator’s rise has also caught the attention of Barack Obama and his allies, who are reportedly distressed at the Medicare for All advocate’s surge but don’t know what to do about it.
+The former president has reportedly said he would intervene in the Democratic primary to prevent Sanders from winning — if need be.

-Former senior Obama campaign staffer said the 58-year-old politician’s dislike of Sanders stems from his campaign’s implication that Obama was not a progressive president.
+A former senior Obama campaign staffer was quoted as saying that the 58-year-old politician’s dislike of Sanders stems from his campaign’s implication that Obama was not a “progressive” president.